smetj/wishbone/docs/introduction.rst

 Modules are registered using :py:func:`wishbone.router.Default.registerModule`.
-The router takes care of the proper startup :py:func:`wishbone.router.Default.start` and shutdown :py:func:`wishbone.router.Default.start` sequence of the registered modules.
+The router takes care of the proper startup :py:func:`wishbone.router.Default.start` and shutdown :py:func:`wishbone.router.Default.stop` sequence of the registered modules.

-The router automatically connects each module's *metrics* and *logs* queues to a :py:class:`wishbone.module.Funnel` instance for your convenience.
-This allows the user to further organize log and metric processing.
+The router automatically connects each module's *metrics* and *logs* queue to a :py:class:`wishbone.module.Funnel` instance for your convenience.
+This allows the user to further organize log and metric processing by connecting other modules to one of these instances.

 Queues are connected to each other using :py:func:`wishbone.router.Default.connect`.
 Queues can only have a "1 to 1"